joonas-yoon/jmt/README.md

 - [PyTorch Lightning](https://www.pytorchlightning.ai/) : Well-made and fully flexible to fit model
 - [fastai](https://docs.fast.ai/) : Really fast and simple to train

+# Contributing

+Contributing guidelines can be found [CONTRIBUTING.md](CONTRIBUTING.md).

+Welcome all contributions to the community and feel free to contribute.

 # License

 Under the MIT license.
 See the LICENSE file for more info.